staerz/sandbox/README.md

 ### Issue tracker ###
 GitHub has an integrated issue tracker.

-This repository requires 1 approver per merge request (as might be the default for some projects).
+This repository doesn't require approval for merge requests (which might be the default for some projects).

-For learning the feature and in :zap: to good practice, this repository has "Enable self approval of merge requests" active, so you can approve your own merge requests.

-Merging to master is still restricted to the maintainers of this repository.
+Merging to main is restricted to the maintainer of this repository.
 You can though merge to any other branch.